22Neves/devsite-docs/guides/mp-point-main-apps/camscanner-legacy.en.md

 ## QR code

-To begin reading QR codes of the [Point Smart](/developers/en/docs/mp-point/landing), use the `initQRCodeScanner` feature of the `CameraScanner` class.
+To start reading QR codes with the Point Smart, begin by using the `initBarcodeScanner` function of the `CameraScanner` class.

-This process uses a camera request through `startActivityForResult`, and the method `onActivityResult` must be implemented in the activity to handle the reading response.
+This process makes a camera call through `startActivityForResult`, so the `onActivityResult` method allows you to manage the reading response.

-Check the example below:
+For its implementation, see the example below.

 [[[
 ```kotlin